 Sidney Jon Stax

-As an aquatic ecological and technical water manager Sidney has a broad experience socio-political interactions, civil enginering, ecological systems, GIS, and biochemical processes.
-Not surprisingly Sidney focusses on integral processes and knowledge development for the city of Nijmegen and beyond.
-“A call on a classical work day can be about a citizen in need of help with waterproblems in his street, while the next can be on regional development plans for climate adaptation”.
-However, applied scientific research is a guilty pleasure while working for a municipality.
-Nevertheless Sidney is working on research on bluegreen and sewer climate adaptation measures.
-How do they work on long periods and how can they function optimal in an ever changing, semi-crowded city as Nijmegen where both drought and to much water are challenges that needs to be asserted?
-Sidney is also part of several knowledge platforms and regulary works with students from colleges and universities.
+As an aquatic ecological and technical water manager Sidney has a broad experience local and regional greenblue management, civil enginering, ecological systems, GIS, and biochemical processes.
+Not surprisingly Sidney focusses on integral processes and knowledge development for his city Nijmegen and beyond.
+“A phonecall on a typical work day can be about a citizen in need of help with waterproblems in his street, while the next phone call can be from the ministries to talk about policy on climate adaptation”.
+Even though he mostly works in the field of application and management, scientific research is still in his blood.
+Therefore Sidney is working on sientific research on bluegreen and sewer climate adaptation measures (including supervision of internships).
+How do greenblue systems work on long periods and how can they function optimal in an ever changing, semi-crowded city as Nijmegen where both drought and to much water are challenges that needs to be asserted?
+Sidney is also part of several other knowledge platforms (Invasive Lobsters and climate change, COP-wave Infiltration pavement and Spiegelwaal warning systems) and regulary works with students from colleges and universities.

 Dr. Britta Restemeyer is a post-doc researcher at the Hanze University of Applied Sciences in Groningen (the Netherlands).
 In my PhD research I have focused on the concepts of flood resilience and adaptive water governance and how these concepts can be brought into practice in order to climate-proof urban areas.
 As a member of the ClimateCafé community, I am happy that I can take this a step further and actively discuss climate challenges in specific cases and develop potential solutions together with local and regional stakeholders.
 I believe that ClimateCafés are a great method to make climate adaptation more tangible and make it fun – two essential elements to move to climate action.